Decolonize Your Practice!

 You'll also have access to the Decolonize Your Practice community (as a private forum in this website).

-This is what we'll do every week...
+This is what we'll do week by week...

 Week 1